bramu/help.trusender.github.io/_articles/integrations/integrate-vero-and-segment.md

     You can now start sending emails and push notifications to your customers with the data sent to Vero via Segment.

-    You can read more about this integration in <a href="https://segment.com/docs/integrations/vero/">Segment's help documentation</a>.
+    You can read more about this integration in [Segment's help documentation](https://segment.com/docs/integrations/vero/).